 In this complete guide to Louisiana online sportsbooks and sports betting laws, we’ll dig into:

-- How LA sports betting laws are changing after the 2018 Supreme Court decision.
+How LA sports betting laws are changing after the 2018 Supreme Court decision.

-- When and how people in Louisiana will be able to bet on sports legally online.
+When and how people in Louisiana will be able to bet on sports legally online.

-- If it’s legal to bet on daily fantasy sports (DFS) in Louisiana.
+If it’s legal to bet on daily fantasy sports (DFS) in Louisiana.

 Here are some of the most important facts and developments so far:

-- The American Gaming Association estimates Louisiana’s potential tax profits from a legal sports betting industry to be between $50 and $60 million per year.
+The American Gaming Association estimates Louisiana’s potential tax profits from a legal sports betting industry to be between $50 and $60 million per year.

-In the next section we’ll go into more detail about how things currently stand in Louisiana and what’s happening to move the legal sports gambling agenda forward.
+In the next section, we’ll go into more detail about how things currently stand in Louisiana and what’s happening to move the legal sports gambling agenda forward.

-Louisiana hasn’t always been warm and cozy with the idea of legal sports betting but that all changed in 2018 when the US Supreme Court repealed a country-wide ban on sports gambling that had been on the books since 1992.
+The state of Louisiana hasn’t always been warm and cozy with the idea of legal sports betting but that all changed in 2018 when the US Supreme Court repealed a country-wide ban on sports gambling that had been on the books since 1992.

 Edwards had voiced his concern that since nearby states including Mississippi and Tennessee were already accepting mobile sports, it puts the Louisiana casino industry at risk.
 “I don’t think that’s in our best interest,” said Edwards.
 “There are many different ways that sports betting can be undertaken,” he said.
 “We’re trying to figure out what works for Louisiana.”

-Right now there are 15 riverboat casinos like Harrah’s, four Native American tribal casinos, and one land-based casino in New Orleans and four racetracks all accepting legal gambling wagers in the state.
+Right now in Louisiana, there are 15 riverboat casinos like Harrah’s, four Native American tribal casinos, and one land-based casino in New Orleans, plus four racetracks all accepting legal gambling wagers in the state.
 That bodes well for in-person sports betting since the infrastructure is already in place to build physical sportsbooks.